. .

 Addendum

 There are several other scenes that are of interest.
 In three of them Fleg delves into his brand of psychoanalysis that people have a secret desire to be hurt, a subconscious wish for “punishment.”
-(One is when Myra visits Fleg before her date with McByrne; another is before Fleg shows Hollis’s dead body to McByrne, Myra and Kay; and the last is after Fleg has been arrested and he is staring at his handcuffs.)
+(One is when Myra visits Fleg before her date with McByrne; another is before Fleg shows Benson’s dead body to McByrne, Myra and Kay; and the last is after Fleg has been arrested and he is staring at his handcuffs.)
 Also, there are instances in which McByrne, as well as the real police, show how mercenary they are regarding their claims for reward money from the library after the original Burbage Hamlet and the other five rare books are returned.

 The ending of Quiet Please, Murder underscores the film’s unique social message.
 Kay Ryan is not only a single young woman with a job, she also has a fiancé fighting in the war.
 I’m not aware of any other film noir released during WWII that emphasizes either as strongly or as consistently that men overseas can trust their women at home to remain faithful.